WastedOne/seedbox-in-a-box/README.md

 # seedbox-in-a-box

-Docker containers for running seedboxes
+This is a repository of Dockerfiles and setups to create seedboxes and related applications inside Docker containers